 Dr. Marvin L ‘Doc’ Cheatham, Sr.

-A Baltimore native who may be the only person in America that has served as local president for the Southern Christian Leadership Conference, National Association for the Advancement of Colored People, National Action Network, 2 Local Phi Beta Sigma Alumni Chapters and the City Election Board and 1st African President of the Maryland Association of Election Officials.
+A Baltimore native who may be the only person in America that has served as local president for the Southern Christian Leadership Conference, National Association for the Advancement of Colored People, National Action Network, 2 Local Phi Beta Sigma Alumni Chapters, the City Election Board and 1st African President of the Maryland Association of Election Officials.

 Here in the City of Baltimore and State of Maryland Marvin has, since 1971, registered more voters that anyone.
-Being inspired by the late great Fannie Lou he can also take credit for his leading the initial successful legislative movement to obtain voting rights for Maryland former felons though has creation of the Maryland Voting Rights Restoration Coalition.
+Being inspired by the late great Fannie Lou he can also takes credit for leading the initial successful legislative movement to obtain voting rights for Maryland former felons though his vision and creation of the Maryland Voting Rights Restoration Coalition.
 Through this organization he produced and co-hosted a 2-hour radio show on WOLB 1010 and a 1-hour public access cable television show entitled ‘Voting Rights Today.’

-He honors most the Honorary Doctorate Degree awarded him by Sojourner Douglass College.
+He honors most the Honorary Doctorate Degree awarded him by Sojourner Douglass College in 2009.

 ‘Doc’ is a Life Member of Phi Beta Sigma Fraternity, Inc. and has received the highest award that any Sigma can receive which is the Distinguished Service Chapter.
 Out of over 100,000 members less than 200 members have received this distinction and he is #124.
 He served as International Coordinator for Phi Beta Sigma for the Million Man March which was hosted by Phi Beta Sigma.

 He was a lead Plaintiff in the winning lawsuit against then Mayor Martin O’Malley and the City of Baltimore for “illegal arrest.”